zeeshank95/zeeshank95.github.io/_pages/grvidsitu.md

 		</div>
     <p>&nbsp;</p>
     <figcaption>
-      Holistic understanding of video requires to localise and recognise all the salient events, and answer questions, like who did what to whom with what how why and where.
-GVSR affords this by recognising the action <b>verbs</b>, their corresponding <b>roles</b>, and <b>localising</b> them in the spatio-temporal domain.
-Entities are coreferenced in all the events.
+      Dense video understanding requires answering several questions such as who is doing what to whom, with what, how, why, and where.
+GVSR affords this by recognising the action <b>verbs</b>, their corresponding <b>roles</b>, and <b>localising</b> them in the spatio-temporal domain in a weakly supervised setting, i.e. the supervision for grounding is provided only in form of role-captions without any ground truth bounding boxes.
     </figcaption>
 </figure>
 </center>